UK To Sign Agreement With Finland, Sweden To Reinforce European Security - Downing Street - UrduPoint

 UK To Sign Agreement With Finland, Sweden To Reinforce European Security - Downing Street

+The United Kingdom is in the process of signing declarations with Sweden and Finland to boost security and fortify northern Europe's defenses, the Downing Street said on Wednesday

-MOSCOW (UrduPoint News / Sputnik - 11th May, 2022) The United Kingdom is in the process of signing declarations with Sweden and Finland to boost security and fortify northern Europe's defences, the Downing Street said on Wednesday.
+MOSCOW (UrduPoint News / Sputnik - 12th May, 2022) The United Kingdom is in the process of signing declarations with Sweden and Finland to boost security and fortify northern Europe's defenses, the Downing Street said on Wednesday.

 UK Prime Minister Boris Johnson is visiting Sweden and Finland on Wednesday to sign the relevant agreements.